-This chili relleno casserole is one of the very best Mexican recipes in our recipe box and is always a big hit whenever it is served.
+This Chili Relleno Casserole is one of our favorite Mexican recipes.
+It has all the flavors of a classic chili Relleno without all the prep work.
+This recipe is always a big hit whenever it is served.
 It is cheesy!
 Spicy!
 And delicious!
 You are going to love it!

 The first time I made this recipe I bought some fresh poblano chilies and roasted them myself.
 Well, that really took the ‘quick and easy’ out of this recipe and I confess, all that extra effort and it did nothing for improving the taste.
 Since that experiment I just buy the cans of chilies.